weijuey/tp/docs/DeveloperGuide.md

     * 1a1.
 AddressBook shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

 **UC07: Add a deadline**

 1. User requests to add a deadline under a contact.
-2. d'Intérieur adds the deadline under the contact.
+2. d'Intérieur adds the deadline under the contact and shows the contact.

   Use case ends.